-If there's one there, then happily.
+If there's one there, then I have a question from Anita.

-I have a question from Anita.
-Anita says, does Karen have an exercise for a 75-year-old with gluteal wasting causing a Trendelenburg type of gait?
+Anita says, Does Karen have an exercise for a 75 year old with gluteal wasting causing a Trendelenburg type of gait?

-Yes, the one we started with, the sort of getting them to sort of find their thigh bone moving so that they can start to sort of feel their bum tightening up and they should start to feel it, it's quite a nice one for that.
-But sitting to standing, standing to sitting and holding static stretches.

-I suppose it would also be instructive to know why this person's got gluteal wasting because if it was just through lack of use, that's one thing, if there's some sort of neurological component in it, it might be a completely different thing.
+Yes, the one with the one we started with the sort of getting them to sort of find their thigh bone moving so that they can start to sort of feel that balm tightening up and they should start to feel it that is quite a nice one for that.
+But sitting to standing standing to sitting and holding static stretches.
+I suppose it would also be instructive to know why this person's got gluteal wasting because it was just through lack of use.
+So that's one thing if there's some sort of neurological component in it, it might be a completely different thing.

-It could well be, but yes, there's quite a lot of people that walk through my door that have a nice wiggle going.

-I expect there's quite a few people walk out through your door with a better wiggle going.

-With a better wiggle going, feeling a bit sort of tired in the legs, hopefully.
-So yeah, the one we started with rocking from side to side, I also have a single leg version of that, which is exactly the same.
+It could well be but I mean, yes, there's there's quite a lot of people that walk through my door but have a nice wiggle going on.
+So, yeah, I mean, there's quite a few people walk out through your door with a bit of a better way, a better way, a better way we're going, I'm feeling a bit sort of tired in the legs, hopefully.
+So yeah, there's I mean, there's the, the one, we started with rocking from side to side, I also have a single colour leg version of that, which is exactly the same.
 And you're just looking to sort of sit back into the heel with the other foot forward.
 And then I'll use Veronica as my model.
 So lean forward a little bit there.
 And then sit back into heel, and then just lift the heel off on that front.
-And you should get, you can see, now lift that leg, lift that one up.
-I mean, again, you're working on balance.
+And you should get you can see, now lift that leg, lift that one up.
+And then so, so yeah, I mean, it again, you're working on balance, but more like bloody ballet.
+You're gonna get one point.